danielortmann/qbmqsp/README.md

 where $\mathcal{H}\_\theta$ is a Hamiltonian parameterized by variational parameters $\theta$, acting on $n$ qubits.
 The constant inverse temperature $\beta$ could in principle also be absorbed into $\mathcal{H}\_\theta$.
-We restrict ourselves to Hamiltonians consisting of a linear combination of Pauli string operators,
+We restrict ourselves to representations of the form

 $$ \mathcal{H}\_\theta = \sum\_i \theta\_i h\_i  \hspace{0.1cm}, $$